PowerCATSproject/PowerCATS-homePage/README.md

 # PowerCATS-homePage

-CulturalCare is a responsive Webpage to show cultural events to users.
+PowerCATS is a responsive Webpage to showcase the PowerCATS project.
 This project is in the development phase.

-Click [here](https://...) to see the project on-line.
+Click [here](https://powercatsproject.github.io/PowerCATS-homePage) to see the project on-line.

 ## Installation